Things to do in Chiang Mai

 Chiang Mai Temples

 Temple tours of Chiang Mai are a wonderful attraction for visitors.
 The old town is home to the most honoured temples and some tranquil Buddhist sanctuaries.
 The historic Wat Pra Singh holds the revered Phra Singh Buddha, which possibly dates from the 14th century.
 The oldest temple in Chiang Mai is Wat Chiang Man (established by King Mengrai), noted for its ancient bas reliefs and massive teak columns.
-Wat Chedi Luang boasts a gigantic chedi ruin, said to be the tallest structure in the old town, and was once home to the sacred Emerald Buddha (now in Bangkok).
+Wat Chedi Luang boasts a gigantic ruin of a chedi (a sacred Buddhist object), which is said to be the tallest structure in the old town, and was once home to the sacred Emerald Buddha (now in Bangkok).

 Chiang Mai City Arts and Cultural Center